 Asbjørn Nørgaard (Viola); Fredrik Schøyen Sjölin (Cello)

-The quartet will present the US premiere of the Danish composer Thomas Agerfeldt Olesen's Quartet No. 7 "The Extinguishable" in October at the University of Chicago Presents series and subsequently performs this work in St. Paul, Santa Barbara, Pasadena, New Haven, Gainesville, Jacksonville and Laramie.
-In addition to its commitment to performing works by Scandinavian composers, the Danish String Quartet derives great pleasure in traditional Scandinavian folk music which inspired their recent disc.
-They will include these works in Philadelphia's Chamber Music Society, Tulsa, and New Orleans programs.
-Their robust schedule rounds out with appearances with the Washington Performing Arts Society, Vancouver Recital Society, La Jolla Music Society and Da Camera of Houston.
+The quartet presents the US premiere of Danish composer Thomas Agerfeldt Olesen's Quartet No. 7 "The Extinguishable" in October at the University of Chicago Presents series and subsequently performs this work in St. Paul, Santa Barbara, Pasadena, New Haven, Gainesville, Jacksonville and Laramie.
+In addition to its commitment to highlighting Scandinavian composers, the Danish String Quartet derives great pleasure in traditional Scandinavian folk music which inspired their recent disc.
+They include these works in programs performed at Philadelphia's Chamber Music Society, Tulsa and New Orleans.
+Their robust schedule is rounded out with appearances at Washington Performing Arts, Vancouver Recital Society, La Jolla Music Society and Da Camera of Houston.

-Since winning the Danish Radio P2 Chamber Music Competition in 2004, the quartet has been greatly desired throughout Denmark and in November 2014 it will present the eighth annual DSQ-Festival, a four-day festival held in Copenhagen that brings together musical friends the quartet has met on its travels.
+Since winning the Danish Radio P2 Chamber Music Competition in 2004, the quartet has been greatly desired throughout Denmark and in November 2014 they present the eighth annual DSQ-Festival, a four-day event held in Copenhagen that brings together musical friends the quartet has met on its travels.
 In 2009 the Danish String Quartet won First Prize in the 11th London International String Quartet Competition, as well as four additional prizes from the same jury.
 This competition is now called the Wigmore Hall International String Quartet Competition and the Danish String Quartet has performed at the famed hall on several occasions.
-It returned to Wigmore Hall in April 2014 to perform a program of Beethoven and Haydn.
+They returned to Wigmore Hall in April 2014 to perform a program of Beethoven and Haydn.

 JULY 2014 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS